-Drew Brees Net Worth and Salary: Drew Brees is an American professional quarterback in the NFL who has a net worth of $160 million.
+Drew Brees Net Worth and Salary: Drew Brees is a retired American professional NFL quarterback who has a net worth of $160 million.
 After making an impact in college football, Brees quickly established himself as one of the most talented quarterbacks in the NFL.
-He is a true asset for the New Orleans Saints, and as of this writing, he leads the NFL in touchdowns by a quarterback.
-Brees is also the leading quarterback in the league in terms of passing yards.
+He retired from the NFL in March 2021.
+Prior to retiring he was a true asset for the New Orleans Saints, leading the NFL in touchdowns by a quarterback.
+Brees was also the leading quarterback in the league in terms of passing yards.
 Many consider Brees to be one of the best passers the game of football has ever seen, while some consider him to be the best quarterback of all time, period.

 Early Life: Drew Christopher Brees was born on January 15th of 1979 in Dallas, Texas.
 Drew was raised alongside one brother, and his parents divorced when he was seven.
 Although the next period was rough for the boys, they developed a close relationship and helped each other deal with their emotions.

 Brees eventually started playing flag football during high school, although he was also interested in several other sports – most notably basketball.
 After suffering a serious knee injury, Brees returned to sports and became a promising quarterback for his high school team.
 His statistics were stunning, with 50 touchdowns and 314 completed passes.

 College Football: Despite proving himself as a high school quarterback, Brees wasn't heavily recruited by colleges.
 Only Kentucky and Purdue were interested, and he chose the latter due to their academic reputation.
 Drew didn't get his first start until his second year at college when coach Joe Tiller made him the offensive captain and taught him an unorthodox, spread offense strategy known as "basketball on grass."